merantix-momentum/squirrel-datasets-core/docs/source/add_dataset.rst

 Add a New Dataset
 ------------------
-After having understood the two above discussed main tasks and how we handle them, here is how it looks like when you want to add a new dataset into :code:`squirrel-datasets`: define your preprocessing logic; define your loading logic;
+After having understood the two above discussed main tasks and how we handle them, here is how it looks like when you want to add a new dataset into :code:`squirrel-datasets-core`: define your preprocessing logic; define your loading logic;
 register the dataset into a catalog plugin.

 #.
 Define your preprocessing logic.